Islam in the United Kingdom: Horners

-The United Kingdom, with 43,532 Somalia-born residents in 2001, and an estimated 101,000 in 2008, is home to the largest Somali community in Europe.
-A 2009 estimate by Somali community organisations puts the Somali population figure at 90,000 residents.
+Horner Muslims in the UK refer to Muslims in the U.K. who have ancestry in Horn African countries such as Eritrea, Ethiopia, Djibouti, Somalia, and to its broadest extent, includes the Atbai region of Sudan.
+Oromo Ethiopian immigrants to the UK are among the most evenly split ethnic groups, with roughly half of them being Christian and the other half being Muslim.
+A 2009 estimate by Somali community organisations puts the Somali population figure in the UK at 90,000 residents.
 The first Somali immigrants were seamen and traders who arrived in small numbers in port cities in the late 19th century, although most Somalis in the UK are recent arrivals.
 Further more Somali European such as from Holland or Denmark have been emigrating in recent years.
 Established Somali communities are found in Bristol, Cardiff, Liverpool and London, and newer ones have formed in Leicester, Manchester and Sheffield.

 White European

+A hijab-wearing Muslim woman at an AI summit meeting in the U.K.

 The history of native British Muslims has a long presence in the country.
 The earliest known Englishman to convert to Islam was John Nelson of the 16th century.
 Thomas Keith was a Scottish soldier who converted to Islam and became the governor of Medina.
 The pirate Jack Ward, one of the inspirations for Captain Jack Sparrow, converted to Islam in the early 1600s.
 Another famous convert was the Victorian explorer Richard Francis Burton who successfully completed a Hajj to Mecca in 1853, although later in life he declared himself an atheist.
 Abdullah Quilliam was a 19th-century Englishman who converted to Islam and built what is argued to be the first mosque in the country in Liverpool.
 He was known locally for his work advocating trade unionism and divorce law reform and persuaded more people in Liverpool to convert but they faced abuse from the wider society.